wp-plugins/subscribe2/ReadMe.txt

 * Fixed a bug affecting Registered Users not appearing in the drop down list
 * Improved handling of the Subscribe2 option array

+Version 3.2 by Matthew Robinson

+* Fixed a bug affecting Registered Users not appearing in the drop down list
+* Improved handling of the Subscribe2 option array

-Version 2.3.1 by Matthew Robinson
+Version 3.1 by Matthew Robinson

 * Amended code to use core cron functionality for future posts and digest notifications, no longer need WP-Cron
 * Improved HTML code generated for admin pages
 * Removed sending of emails for WordPress Pages
 * Fixed display issues if S2PAGE is not defined

-Version 2.3.0 by Matthew Robinson
+Version 3.0 by Matthew Robinson

 * Updated for WordPress 2.1 Branch

-Version 2.2.19 by Matthew Robinson
+Version 2.19 by Matthew Robinson

 * Fixed a bug in the upgrade function that was messing up the options settings

-Version 2.2.18 by Matthew Robinson
+Version 2.18 by Matthew Robinson

 * BCCLIMIT typo corrected in Mail function
 * Call to translation files moved to avoid call to undefined function
 * Small typo and layout amendments

-Version 2.2.17 by Matthew Robinson
+Version 2.17 by Matthew Robinson

 * Current Server time displayed for Cron tasks
 * Fixed bug so Registered users now identified correctly
 * Upgrade function called via WordPress hook to prevent calls to undefined functions

-Version 2.2.16 by Matthew Robinson
+Version 2.16 by Matthew Robinson

 * Fixed a bug affecting Registered Users not appearing in the drop down list
 * Improved handling of the Subscribe2 option array

-Version 2.2.15 by Matthew Robinson
+Version 2.15 by Matthew Robinson

 * Improved HTML code generated for admin pages
 * Fixed display issues if S2PAGE is not defined

-Version 2.2.14 by Matthew Robinson
+Version 2.14 by Matthew Robinson

 * Amended DREAMHOST setting to BCCLIMIT as more hosts are limiting emails
 * Fixed oversight in upgrade() function

-Version 2.2.13 by Matthew Robinson
+Version 2.13 by Matthew Robinson

 * Added WordPress nonce functionality to improve admin security

-Version 2.2.12 by Matthew Robinson
+Version 2.12 by Matthew Robinson

 * Fix for missing Quicktags (probably since version 2.2.10)
 * Fix for occasional email issue where excerpts are incomplete

-Version 2.2.11 by Matthew Robinson
+Version 2.11 by Matthew Robinson
 * Fixed bug that would cause all subscribers to get digest emails
 * Added Select All check box to category listing

-Version 2.2.10 by Matthew Robinson
+Version 2.10 by Matthew Robinson
 * Improved sign up process by double checking email address
 * Fix for submenu issues encountered in WP 2.0.6

-Version 2.2.9 by Matthew Robinson
+Version 2.9 by Matthew Robinson

 * Fixed get_userdata call issue
 * Added CSV export
 * Reworked options storage routines

-Version 2.2.8 by Matthew Robinson
+Version 2.8 by Matthew Robinson

 * Fixed missing line return in email headers that was causing failed emails
 * Added user feedback messages to profile area